RwGrid/nginx_config_reverse_proxy_ssl/README.md

 This Repository is a simple implementation of a reverse proxy and https configuration of self signed certificates as well as instructions to handle the preflight problem of react and 'Access-Control-Allow-Origin'.

+Kudos for  `ChristianLempa` at https://github.com/ChristianLempa/cheat-sheets/blob/c199f41e121e71a96e45a3a4bb2921dfedb35348/misc/ssl-certs.md for providing an easy to use repo for creating self signed certs.

 ## When To Use

 - Home setup and u don't want to buy a domain but u want https traffic